 This will eliminate morning stress and set the tone for the whole day.
 A smooth day will make the winter days much less dreary.
 And besides, you need energy for all the parties and the shopping.

 When your night routine serves for an easy night, and good sleep it will turn into a calm morning.

 Hey, I know.
 It is easy to get caught up in the spirit and want to buy gifts for everyone you know.
 It is best not to spend money you don’t have because doing so, will only make you feel worse.

 Focusing too much on gifts can cause more problems down the road when money for important things is not there.

 Winter is a time of renewal.
-You see the trees have shed their leaves, the animal hibernates and conserves their energy.
+You see the trees have shed their leaves, and the animal hibernates and conserves their energy.
 We ought to do the same.
 We need to get rid of things we don’t need or use that just clutter our spaces.

 A clean orderly environment is so soothing and therapeutic.
 Take this time ahead of spring to clean donate things you don’t need and really have order in your living spaces.

 Think about it, have you ever seen a happy hoarder?
 This will create room for you if possible to buy new comfy things such as new sweaters, coats, and throw pillows to up the comfort and keep your home restful.

 Go through your inbox also and unsubscribe to the emails that no longer serve you and online relationships that just clog your feed.
 Unfollow those.
 Keep your social feed clean and inspirational.

-I tend not to drink enough when the temperature drops.
+I tend not to drink enough water when the temperature drops.
 And I feel it.
 So I am trying to remember and make an effort to stay hydrated.

-It’s better to stay away from the sugary drinks as they will just dehydrate you.
+It’s better to stay away from sugary drinks as they will just dehydrate you.

 Water does so many things in your body including taking out toxins and other metabolic functions that will make you feel at your best.

-Have a Sleep schedule
+Have A Sleep Schedule

-Sleep has the purpose of renewal, cleansing your cells especially the brain, and when we skimp on it your health, mood and productivity sufferers.
+Sleep has the purpose of renewing, and cleansing your cells, especially the brain, and when we skimp on it your health, mood, and productivity suffer.

-With the days being short, dark, gloomy and dreary, adding sleep deprivation to the mix will only make seasonal blueness much worse.
+With the days being short, dark, gloomy, and dreary, adding sleep deprivation to the mix will only make seasonal blueness much worse.

 But if you have followed a healthy night routine and slept well and deeply, you will wake up feeling renewed, energetic, and ready for your big to-dos, may it be braving the malls, or going to work.